tshadowknight/SRW_Engine_MV_Docs/manual.md

 * refundMechUpgrades mech\_id

 	Refunds all upgrades for the mech with the specified id and sets them to zero.

+* refundPilotPP pilot\_id

+	Refunds all upgrades for the pilot with the specified id and sets them to zero.
+Also removes any abilities learned through level up.

 * setActorSong actor\_id song\_name